cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

     }
     ```

-2. To handle the call to `blockResults`, you need access to a Tendermint client.
-One option is to make a copy of the private Tendermint client.
+2. To handle the call to `blockResults`, you need access to a CometBFT client.
+One option is to make a copy of the private CometBFT client.
 You can do this only on construction, so create a child class of `CheckersStargateClient` to do that.
 It is recommended to keep it close by `indexer.ts`.
 In a new `indexer_stargateclient.ts`:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/src/server/indexer_stargateclient.ts]
 import { StargateClientOptions } from "@cosmjs/stargate"